ProAccess/MakeMyHOAok/HOA Cert Program.md

 ---------------------------------------------------
 Add new Civil Code §5105(a)(8) to require that any candidate certified under this program be identified as such:

-"Ensure any ballot and list of board candidates provided to members shall, for any candidate certified by an organization as provided under Civil Code §6200, identify such candidate as having a current certification by placement of an asterisk or other legend or footnote indicator next to the candidate's name, and including a legend or footnote containing substantially the following:
+> "Ensure any ballot and list of board candidates identifies any candidate certified by an organization as provided under Civil Code §6200 as having a current certification by placement of an asterisk or other legend or footnote indicator next to the candidate's name, and includes a legend or footnote containing substantially the following:

-'\*Indicates candidate has met requirements set by the California Board of Certification for Community Association Directors for designation as a Certified Community Association Director (CCAD).'
+> '\*Indicates candidate has met requirements set by the California Board of Certification for Community Association Directors (BCCAD) for designation as a Certified Community Association Director (CCAD).'

-At the candidate's option, any certified candidate may include the "CCAD" designation after their name."
+> At the candidate's option, any certified candidate may include the "CCAD" designation after their name."

 Example documents illustrating compliance are included below.